webextensions/live-css-editor/extension/README-FOR-EXTENSION-REVIEWERS.md

 ```
 $ git clone https://github.com/webextensions/live-css-editor.git
 $ cd live-css-editor
-$ nvm use
+$ nvm use                              # Run `nvm install` if required
 $ npm install --ignore-scripts
-$ npm run zip:extension     # Now, the zip versions of the extension would be created for all the supported browsers (Chrome/Edge/Firefox/Opera)
+$ npm run publish:build-and-zip        # Now, the zip versions of the extension would be created for all the supported browsers (Chrome/Edge/Firefox/Opera)
 ```